winterland1989/mss/README.md

 Other functions
 ---------------

-You can define other functions to achieve more powerful effect, here's built-in functions written in UPPER_CASE can be used in some advanced situations.
+You can define other functions to achieve more powerful effect easily based on mss's nested object presentation, here comes a simple built-in function `TRAVERSE`, it's UPPER_CASE to distinguish from functions and mixins, it can be used in some interesting situations such as substitute all static assets' url.

 ```coffee
 mss =